Hi everyone, hope you’re having a productive day!

 Are there anythings you could stop doing to make room, and energy, for things you REALLY want to do?

-Our priorities change over time, our values can change, but usually less regularly, but periodic examination of activities is really useful.
+Our priorities certainly change over time.
+Our values can also change, but sometimes we dont change are activities to match.
+Periodic examination of activities is really useful.